-Companies developing software, especially in the communication and services industry, as well as e-commerce companies, attract most venture capital investments.
+Companies in the information technology sector attract most venture capital investments.
 The life sciences sector (including biotechnology and medtech) is also very strong.
 This is mainly due to the success and development of the polytechnic universities and technical schools, and a historically strong pharmaceutical and biotechnical industry.